All taken care of by

 Like I give a crap, lady.
 I'm sure you're a good mom most of the time."
 And he kept on walking.

-We interrupt the magnitude of this blog message in order to bring you a light hearted look at what was really going on in The Situation Room the night of the Bin Laden invasion.
+And now to bring you a light hearted look at what was really going on in The Situation Room the night of the Bin Laden invasion.
 Not to be missed.